AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-data-mesh-after-hype.md

 - Register products in a searchable catalog with governance metadata
 - Monitor pipeline health without deep infrastructure knowledge

 Building this platform is significant engineering work.
-Organizations that adopt domain ownership without investing in the self-serve platform discover that domain teams default to doing things the way they've always done them—ad-hoc pipelines, no quality contracts, no catalog registration—because the "easy path" doesn't exist.
+Organizations that adopt domain ownership without investing in the self-serve platform discover that domain teams default to doing things the way they've always done them, ad-hoc pipelines, no quality contracts, no catalog registration, because the "easy path" doesn't exist.

 ---